fengjizhang/ctrack1/README.md

 Currently Implementing a backend database using MongoDB to add more customization features to see, objects , one/multiple, show/hide future/tracks.

-Technologies used: React, Node, MySQL.
+Technologies used: React, Node, MongoDB.

 ## Available Scripts